 - How to Deposit Meeting Records

-Meeting clerks should consult this two page overview [PDF] about depositing meeting records.
+Meeting clerks should consult "Depositing Quaker Meeting Records" [PDF] about depositing meeting records.
 It covers frequently asked questions about what to deposit in the archives, paper vs. electronic documents, ownership and access regulations, and more.
 We welcome further questions, as well as inquiries about arranging deposits to the Friends Historical Library, by email (firstname.lastname@example.org) or telephone (610-328-8496).

 A few Yearly Meetings have developed guidelines for the maintenance and preservation of monthly meeting and committee records.
 Clerks and recorders are encouraged to consult these guidelines, even if their own Yearly Meeting has not developed specific instructions.
 A couple relevant, although somewhat dated, resources include the Records Committee of Baltimore Yearly Meeting's Handbook on Records: their Creation, Maintenance, and Preservation in the Meeting (1989), and Thomas C. Hill's survey of historical and current Discipline Provisions Regarding Records [PDF] (1998, 2003).